thavlik/vpn-operator/README.md

     # necessary, but this example will dial the service once a day
     # just to keep the status up to date.
 This would be most useful
     # if you had a large number of services and you want to automate
-    # the process of regularly verifying the credentials are still valid.
+    # the process of regularly verifying the credentials are valid.
     interval: 24h

     # The following enables customization of the verification Pod